coderefinery/manuals/breakout-rooms-helping.md

 room as long as we can, but we give no promises and will rearrange as needed when people can't attend.

-We sometimes allow people to register as teams: you bring learners and an exercise leader together, with the hope that you can keep working together afterwards.
+We sometimes allow people to register as teams: This could for example be a group colleagues/friends where one of the team has a bit of knowledge on the tools presented in the workhop.
+This person can act as exercise leader for the workshop, but may still learn a thing or two themselves.
+In that way you can work with people you know and the barrier for asking questions and discuss together may be a bit lower than in a group of strangers.
+Since teams with exercise leaders are 'self-sustaining' we usually accept all team registrations, while single learners may be put on waiting list or, if applicable redicrected to the stream.

+## For Instructors
-## General, in the main session
+### in the main session

-As an instructor, you first need to decide how to balance between the main room and breakout sessions.
+As an instructor, when preparing your lesson you first need to decide how to balance between the main room and breakout sessions.

 - **Clearly say when a learner watches, when they type along, when they should work on something independently as an exercise.**
-- You can try to plan the lesson so that more of it gets pushed to the breakout session, and the main room is mostly discussion.
-Since each room has an exercise leader, this works a bit better than in in-person workshops
-  - This doesn't work so well for all lessons.
-Especially the more basic lessons don't work so well
-  - It also requires some care, and you should probably hop from room to room to monitor the progress.
+- CodeRefinery is traditionally a hands-on workshop, so breakout-room sessions should be a large part of the workshop.
+- We usually keep the main room mostly for general discussions.
+Small exercises or polls can also be done in the main room, for all hands-on exercises we divide the learners into breakout-rooms each with one exercise leader.
+- To give you an idea about how the work in the breakout rooms is going, monitor the hackmd closely and if time allows try to visit a few breakout rooms to see how it is going and if needed adjust the timing.

-## Preparing for the breakouts (in the main room)
+### Preparing for the breakouts (in the main room)

 **As an instructor, you need to clearly define what the tasks of each breakout session is (even if it is just "explore and discuss").**